Installer Directory

 • Ground source (also known as geothermal)

-Air to air units often work alongside other styles of heat pumps.
-Some houses have small individual air-to-air heat pump systems in different rooms rather than use a single system.
+Air-to-air units often work alongside other styles of heat pumps.
+Some houses have small individual air-to-air heat pump systems in different rooms rather than using a single system.
 It’s not uncommon to find air to air heat pumps using vast tracts of ducts to distribute heat exactly where it’s needed.
 Other smaller systems though are self-contained with almost no pipes at all and simply exchange heat through a single unit.

-Like air-to-air heat pumps systems, air to water heat pumps extract heat from the air outside.
+Like air-to-air heat pump systems, air-to-water heat pumps extract heat from the air outside.
 Here though, is where things change.
-Unlike air to air heat pumps, air-to-water heat pumps distribute the extracted energy in the form of heated water.
-This means, of course, the system needs a series of pipes and radiators to effectively and efficiently spread the energy around.
+Unlike air-to-air heat pumps, air-to-water heat pumps distribute the extracted energy in the form of heated water.
+This means, of course, that the system needs a series of pipes and radiators to effectively and efficiently spread the energy around.
 In most cases, there’s no need to replace existing pipes and radiators.
 However, heat pumps operate at a lower pressure than traditional central heating and updating the pipes can help.
-Thanks to the requisite infrastructure, air to water heat pump systems often operate as a single, multi-room circuit.
+Thanks to the requisite infrastructure, air-to-water heat pump systems often operate as a single, multi-room circuit.
 You won’t find many, if any, systems designed to heat a single room.

 Ait source Heat Pump diagram

-Water sourced systems, as the name implies, work by extracting heat from a water source rather than from the outside air.
+Water-sourced systems, as the name implies, work by extracting heat from a water source rather than from the outside air.
 Like air, external bodies of water always have residual heat.
 In fact, water holds more heat than external air.
-These systems can be site specific as they need to be near a suitable body of water.
-The water source could be a canal or a local lake or reserviour.
-To function efficiently, water sourced heat pump systems must be close to the water source.
+These systems can be site-specific as they need to be near a suitable body of water.
+The water source could be a canal or a local lake or reservoir.
+To function efficiently, water-sourced heat pump systems must be close to the water source.
 Otherwise they can lose heat through expansive lengths of pipe.
-As with the other heat pumps we’ve discussed, the heat transfer happens in the same way.
+As with the other heat pumps, we’ve discussed, the heat transfer happens in the same way.

 Fun fact when Canary Wharf first opened its doors in the ‘80s, the exhibition centre for the development had a water sourced heating system.
 This heat pump extracted heat from the water in the docks that surrounded the complex, compressed it and circulated around the arena.